Features Proxmox Mail Gateway

 In a basic email server architecture, email traffic (SMTP) usually arrives on the firewall and will be directly forwarded to you mail server.

-By using the Proxmox Mail Gateway, which is implemented between your firewall and the mail server, all e-mail traffic (SMTP) is forwarded to the Mail Gateway first, all unwanted emails are filtered and removed, and only then they are forwareded to your mail server.
+By using the Proxmox Mail Gateway, which is implemented between your firewall and the mail server, all e-mail traffic (SMTP) is forwarded to the Mail Gateway first, all unwanted emails are filtered and removed or rejected (before-queue filtering), and only then they are forwareded to your mail server.

 DNS-based Blackhole ListA DNS-based Blackhole List (DNSBL) is a means by which an Internet site may publish a list of IP addresses, in a format which can be easily queried by computer programs on the internet.
 The technology is built on top of the Domain Name System.
 DNSBLs are used to publish lists of addresses linked to spamming.